Introduction to Data Science, DSCI B100

 Laboratory in Cognitive Psychology, PSYC B282

 This laboratory course will provide hands-on experience in designing and conducting research in cognitive psychology, with an emphasis on the study of memory and cognition.
-Over the semester, students will have the opportunity to develop specific research skills, such as understanding how to design a study appropriate to a research question, collecting data, conducting and interpreting statistical analyses, writing about research, etc. Students will be exposed to behavioral and electrophysiological (EEG, ERP) techniques to study memory and cognition.
-The course will culminate with a final project in which students design and conduct a novel experiment, analyze the data, and prepare an APA style research report.
+Over the semester, students will have the opportunity to develop specific research skills, such as understanding how to design a study appropriate to a research question, collecting data, conducting and interpreting statistical analyses, writing about research, etc. Students will be exposed to behavioral and computational techniques to study memory and cognition.
+The course will culminate with a final project in which students design and conduct a novel experiment, analyze the data, and prepare an APA-style research report.
 This class is a writing intensive class and, as a .5 unit class, is designed to meet half of the writing requirement in the major.

 Data Science with R: PSYC B318